commentjava/javabien/README.md

 }
 ```

-This test suite allow us to verify that the output of a script matches the
+This test suite allows us to verify that the output of a script matches the
 expected one.

 To launch a specific unit test, the `main-class` argument can be used:
 ```bash
 ./Main.byte -skip-tc -main-class Main Test/eval_units/000_VarDeclaration.java
 ```

 ## Features implemented